f355/remora-carvera/README.md

 | RPi pin      | 6     | NC   | 8 (TX) | 10 (RX) |
 | Color I used | Black | None | Green  | Green   |

-* (Optional) **Extra ground.** Connect one of the Raspberry Pi ground pins (e.g. 25 or 14) to pin 4 of the connector J10 on the Carvera board, numbered according to the silkscreen (second from the left).
+* (Optional) **Extra ground.** The above wiring connects the RPi and the Carvera grounds through the UART port. to add extra redundancy, connect one of the Raspberry Pi ground pins (e.g. 25 or 14) to the pin 4 of the connector J10 on the Carvera board, numbered according to the silkscreen (i.e. second from the left/USB ports).

 All connected together, it should look something like this.
 The extra ground is temporarily disconnected, as I used it for the oscilloscope ground.
 Don't mind the dangling Pi and please excuse the crudity of the model, I didn't have time